Stop the CRAC addiction in your data centers!

 Micro Container Based Data Centers:

 Micro Container Based Data Centers takes advantage of their zero by-pass, closed loop on board cooling to provide efficient cooling directly to the enclosure.
 Both the hot and cold aisles are contained at the enclosure level and this solution does not require raised floor or existing CRAC/CRAH to deploy.
-The Micro Container Based Data Center supports loads from 12kw (air cooled) to 16.5kw (water cooled).
+The Micro based Data Center is designed to support smaller loads.
+Typically loads above 5kW per cabinet will require Water Cooling (read more about cooling solutions here).
+This self contained Data Center in a Box is perfect for Edge or non data center applications.
+The full solution can contain the Rack, Cooling Unit, UPS power back up, Power Distribution, Environmental Monitoring and remote management software.

 Remove the pain of dealing with overheating network switches.
 Get cool air delivered directly to network switches, firewalls, routers and such devices mounted in the top of cabinets.
 Gain piece of mind for you or your colocation customers and eliminate the worry of overheating.